Getting started: Is telehealth right for your school?

 - Getting and documenting consent

 - Registration including health insurance information

 Before the appointment is confirmed with the patient and the health care provider, you will need to:

 - Determine the need for a telehealth appointment

 - Obtain parent or guardian consent for telehealth appointments

 - Will a one-time consent be accepted?
 Or will consent need to be documented for each appointment

-- Contact the doctor to schedule a telehealth appointment
+- Contact the health care provider to schedule a telehealth appointment

 Tip: For more information on obtaining telehealth consent forms please reference this guide from the Agency for Healthcare Research and Quality (AHRQ).

-Once the telehealth appointment is confirmed with the patient and the doctor, you must:
+Once the telehealth appointment is confirmed with the patient and the health care provider, you must: